 For many hiring teams, achieving success with high-volume hiring often comes at the expense of tedious, manual outreach activities, messy spreadsheets, disorganized data, and difficulty recruiting for returnship.

 However, with the right strategies in place, recruiters and talent acquisition leaders can win at high-volume hiring in a way that is streamlined and perfectly automated.
 That means:

 - Leveraging data and analytics to optimize your hiring pipeline

 - Increasing efficiencies with talent rediscovery and returnship

 - Taking advantage of your networks to find the best talent

 These five strategies will help you scale your high-volume hiring efforts so you can recruit and hire the right talent for your organization, quickly and efficiently.
 Let’s dive deeper into each strategy so you can apply them to your hiring today.

 What is high-volume hiring?

-As the term denotes, high-volume hiring refers to hiring numerous people for your organization in a short period of time.
+High-volume hiring refers to hiring numerous people for your org in a short period of time.

 While it differs from traditional recruitment, analytics and automation have become key ingredients to effectively managing a high-volume hiring process for most recruiters today.